How to Avoid Medi-Cal Estate Recovery In California

 For Orange County residents, this means that your estate may not be protected after your death.
 As a result, your children could receive less money than they are truly entitled to.

-Our dedicated team of lawyers at OC Wills & Trust Attorneys works with clients to make legal and financial arrangements for long-term care benefits while also protecting your beneficiaries from Medi-Cal estate recovery.
+Our dedicated team of lawyers at OC Wills & Trust Attorneys works with clients to make legal and financial arrangements for long-term care benefits while also protecting your beneficiaries from Medi-Cal estate recovery in California.

 What is Medi-Cal estate recovery?

-The state can attempt to recoup reimbursement after the death of any individual who was:
+The state of California can attempt to recoup reimbursement after the death of any individual who was:

 • 55 or older at the time they began receiving Medi-Cal benefits